dmbarbour/glas/docs/GrammarLogicProg.md

 I'm uncertain where I'd want to go with this.
 But it does remind me of the HTTP distinctions between GET, PUT, and POST operations, where some interactions can be systematically cached by intermediate proxies while others cannot.
 We could try to augment interactions or specific exchanges with promises of idempotence, commutativity, monotonicity, cacheability, etc..
 OTOH, structured approaches to guarantee monotonicity or idempotence, such as pubsub sets or abstract CRDTs, might offer a more robust foundation than mere promises by programmers.

-### Substructural Types

-In context of user-defined abstract data types, via nominative types, it might be useful to mark certain objects with substructural properties similar to pass-by-ref or channels.
-This would be based on the premise that these types *might* have certain properties, and should be treated thusly, even if their current implementation does not.
-This might be expressed via flags when constructing the nominative type data.

 ### Transaction Loop Applications

 Grammar-logic programs are suitable for expressing [transaction loop applications](GlasApps.md).